-- Brush bread with oil and bake in oven for 10 minutes on 375 degrees Fahrenheit (or toast in your toaster).
+- Brush bread with olive oil, place onto a sheet pan and bake in the oven for about 10 minutes or until toasted.

 - Scrub toasted bread with garlic clove.

-- Top bread with sardines, chili and green onion.Note: If you want to warm your sardines, you can do that by warming in a pan first.
-Also, if you want to mash/smash your sardines before putting on toast, you can do that too!
+- Remove the sardines from the oil (don't discard all the oil just yet).
+Top bread with sardines, chili pepper and green onion.Note: If you want to warm your sardines, you can do that by warming in a pan first.
+Also, if you want to mash your sardines before putting on toast, you can do that!

 - Drizzle with a little lemon juice, some oil from your canned sardines and sprinkle with lemon zest.
-Enjoy immediately.
+Serve and enjoy!

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.